eXsio/clock/README.md

 [![Coverity Status](https://scan.coverity.com/projects/8499/badge.svg?flat=1)](https://scan.coverity.com/projects/exsio-clock)
 [![Codecov](https://codecov.io/gh/eXsio/clock/branch/master/graph/badge.svg)](https://codecov.io/gh/eXsio/clock)

-Clock is a simple Java application that serves as a coutndown clock for presenters.
+Clock is a simple Java application that serves as an elapsed time indicator for presenters/speakers.
 It can be controlled from a web page or desktop gui (Depending on execution mode and preferences) and displayed remotely on many devices through a webpage.

 ## Download